Skip to content

 Then, click on the Create version button in the versions pane at the top left.
 The version creation form will appear.

-Fill in the version name and the base environment.
-Please note that the base environment cannot be changed after creating the version.
-Click on the Upload code button to upload the ZIP file for the new version.
+Give your deployment version a name and description and click on the Upload code button to upload the zipped deployment package for this version.
 The required structure of the ZIP file can be found under Deployment package structure.

-Other configuration parameters are optional, such as for example the instance type.
-These can be set in the Advanced parameters.
-As with deployments, you can assign labels to versions to easily filter them later on.
+Other configuration parameters are optional, such as for example the scaling settings.
+These can be set in the Advanced parameters section.
+As with deployments, you can assign labels to easily categorise your versions.

 Finally, click on the Create button to create the new version.